Piyu-Pika/intelli-notes/README.md

 - 📷 Use the image-to-text feature to extract text from images
 - 📸 Capture an image or select from gallery to extract text
 - 📝 Review and edit the extracted text before adding it to your note
+- ✅ Create new todos by tapping the floating action button in the Todo List screen
+- 📅 Set reminders for individual todos with date and time
+- ✔️ Mark todos as completed by tapping the checkbox
+- 🔍 Search for specific todos using the search bar
+- 🖐️ Long-press on a todo to edit or delete it
+- 👆 Swipe left on a todo to quickly delete it
+- 🤖 Generate AI-powered todo lists by providing context or description of tasks
+- 📊 View prioritized todo lists with time estimates (AI-generated)
+- 🔔 Receive local notifications for todo reminders

 ## 🆕 UI Enhancements
 - Color-coded notes for easy visual categorization